Open funding calls

 CALLS FOR FUNDING UNDER THE FINCEAL PLUS BRIDGES PARTNERSHIP SUPPORT INSTRUMENT

-Please Note: The Africa component has committed all its funding for the grants in the Partnership Support Instrument for 2019.
-The Call may be re-opened for the Africa component in early 2020 if funding is available.
+Please Note: The Africa and Asia components have committed all their funding for the grants in the Partnership Support Instrument for 2019.
+The Call may be re-opened for the Africa and Asia components in early 2020 if funding is available.

 FinCEAL Plus BRIDGES is a project financed by the Finnish Ministry of Education and Culture in 2019-2020 with the purpose of supporting collaboration between the Finnish research community and their counterparts in Africa, Asia and the LAC regions.
 Previously, the focus of FinCEAL has been on supporting research collaboration in the thematic areas determined by the EU's bi-regional science, technology and innovation (STI) policy dialogues with Africa, Asia and LAC.
 FinCEAL BRIDGES will continue to contribute towards strengthening bi-regional cooperation, while expanding the thematic focus to the Agenda 2030 for Sustainable Development and the 17 Sustainable Development Goals (SDG’s), particularly Goal 17 - Partnerships for the goals.
 On a national level, BRIDGES also supports the International Strategy for Higher Education and Research 2017-2025.
 The specific objectives of the project are to: